 The following are certain risk factors relating to an investment in the securities of the Corporation.
 The occurrence of any one or more of these risks or uncertainties could have a material adverse effect on the Corporation's business, financial condition and results of operations and on the trading price of the securities of the Corporation.
-Additional risks and uncertainties not presently known to the Corporation or that the Corporation currently deems immaterial may also impair the Corporation's business, financial condition and results of operations.
-Sometimes new risks emerge and management of the Corporation may not be able to predict all of them, or be able to predict how they may cause actual results to be different from those contained in any forward-looking statements.
+Additional risks and uncertainties not presently known to the Corporation or that the Corporation currently deems immaterial may also have a material adverse effect on the Corporation's business, financial condition and results of operations and on the trading price of the securities of the secu financial or economic events, can impact the value of Urbana's investment portfolio.
+The value of Urbana's investments and any income and gains associated with them can fluctuate significantly and may be volatile.
+Investors should be aware that they may not achieve their anticipated returns and may, in fact, suffer significant loss.